Jadens-arc/Scripty/README.md

 # Settings:
 Setting | Function
 ------------ | -------------
-bg-color | the background color of the editor
+bg-color | Background color of the editor font-color | Color of text in the editor button-color | Color of buttons in the editor font | Font of the editor